 - Requires quality content: Your budget can only go so far.
-Even if you have a significant portion to spend promoting your content, it won’t go far without an effective post-click experience and a valuable offer.
+Even if you have a significant portion to spend promoting your content, it won’t go far without an effective post-click landing page and a valuable offer.

 For example: If you’re attempting to generate ebook downloads, your post-click landing page must be personalized, and your ebook must provide value.
 If they don’t, you fail to deliver on your promise of a relevant, helpful piece of content.
 And the next time that visitor sees an ad from you, they won’t bother wasting their time.

 - Risk being too intrusive: As is the case in all advertising, when you pay for access to an audience, you risk overreaching.
 While content marketing focuses on less intrusive tactics, content advertising is an online form of outbound promotion — like billboards, print ads, TV commercials.
 These tactics, while potentially more effective, also have a high potential to irritate viewers.

 Should you engage in content advertising or content marketing?

 As is the case in most questions about marketing tactics, there is no piece of advice all businesses can take into account.
 Some rely mostly on advertising because their business model allows it.
 Others rely mostly on unpaid methods.